thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Keep in mind that you learn to program by doing it, not just reading about it, so get to it!

-Some of the information in this post may only be approximately true but further refinements will have to be left for another time.

 Happy computing!

 {% if page.comments %}